FFFF-0000h/Tech-Scrolls/README.md

 - **artificial intelligence**: a non-human program or model that can solve sophisticated tasks.

-- **attribute**: Information about elements of a component in your website design/build.
+- **attribute**: information about elements of a component in your website design/build.

-- **augmented reality**: A technology that superimposes a computer-generated image on a user's view of the real world, thus providing a composite view.
+- **augmented reality**: a technology that superimposes a computer-generated image on a user's view of the real world, thus providing a composite view.

 - **authentication**: Authentication is the process of verifying identity e.g. a user’s identity.
 It might involve validating personal identity documents, verifying the authenticity of a website with a digital certificate, determining the age of an artifact by carbon dating, or ensuring that a product or document is not counterfeit.
 It is the mechanism of associating an incoming request with a set of identifying credentials.